KITE: Kernelized and Information Theoretic Exemplars for In-Context Learning: Introduction

+We show that \textsc{Kite} preserves the simplicity and negligible overhead of top-$r$ retrieval while delivering consistent gains across model families, dataset characteristics, and embedding encoders.
+On five classification benchmarks with three open-source LLMs (GPT-Neo-2.7B, Qwen-2.5-1.5B, Llama-3.2-3B), \textsc{Kite} attains the highest accuracy in $13$ of $15$ settings, outperforming kNN-based retrieval~\citep{liu2021makes}, the DPP-based CEIL retriever~\citep{ye2023ceil}.
+These gains extend to four frontier LLMs (GPT-4o-mini, GPT-4.1, Claude-Haiku-4.5, GPT-5.2) across seven datasets, where \textsc{Kite} achieves the best average on every model, and they remain robust across multiple encoders.
+Beyond classification tasks (which is our theoretical focus), \textsc{Kite} achieves the highest average accuracy across four open-domain QA and reasoning benchmarks on all four frontier models, with gains of $+0.2$ to $+1.8$ points over the best KNN retriever, demonstrating \textsc{Kite}'s generalization.

-\section{Related Work}
+\subsection{Related Work}

-\paragraph{In-Context Learning (ICL).} In-context learning, introduced by \citet{brown2020language}, is a powerful paradigm where large language models (LLMs) learn new tasks by conditioning on a few input-output examples provided in the prompt, without any parameter updates.
-The underlying mechanisms of ICL have been extensively studied; some works suggest that ICL enables the prediction task to become linearly separable \citep{saunshi2020mathematical} or that it allows the model to infer a shared latent concept from demonstrations \citep{xie2021explanation}.
+\textbf{In-Context Learning (ICL)} introduced by \citet{brown2020language} is a powerful paradigm in which LLMs learn new tasks by conditioning on a few input-output examples provided in the prompt, without any parameter updates.
+The underlying mechanisms of ICL have been extensively studied; some works suggest that ICL allows the model to infer a shared latent concept from demonstrations \citep{xie2021explanation}.
 Further research indicates that ICL is a nuanced process, as models do not always rely strictly on the provided input-output mappings \citep{min2022rethinking}.
-The ICL capabilities of LLMs can be enhanced through dedicated self-supervised or supervised training procedures \citep{chen2022improving, min2021metaicl, wei2023symbol}.
-A broad range of studies has also investigated the factors that influence ICL performance, such as demonstration calibration and corpora effects \citep{zhao2021calibrate, shin2022effect, wei2022emergent, yoo2022ground, wei2023larger}, as well as the working mechanisms themselves, including how models perform implicit gradient descent \citep{olsson2022context, li2023transformers, pan2023context, dai2022can}.
+A broad range of studies has also investigated the factors that influence ICL performance, such as demonstration calibration and corpora effects \citep{zhao2021calibrate, shin2022effect, wei2022emergent, yoo2022ground, wei2023larger}.